Read: HHS History and the Office of Climate Change and Health Equity

-Check out the latest edition to learn how extreme heat poses health risks for all Americans.
+Check out the latest edition to learn how extreme heat, drought, wildfire, hurricanes, and Lyme Disease pose health risks for all Americans.

 HHS, in partnership with the White House, has issued a call to action for health care stakeholders.
 To commit to tackling the climate crisis through a new initiative aimed at reducing emissions across the health care sector, sign the pledge.